 Visiting Culloden is a moving experience.
 Headstones mark the graves of hundreds of clansmen who gave their lives and an eerie silence often falls across Drumossie Moor.

 Fans of Outlander have been visiting historical sites mentioned in the novels since they were first published, but the television series has seen Outlander filming locations enjoy record visitor numbers.
 Below are some useful links to find out more and plan your own journey.

-VisitScotland’s guide to Outlander filming locations and much more.
+- Read more about Outlander Filming Locations – VisitScotland’s guide to Outlander filming locations and much more

-A behind the scenes look at Culloden Battlefield and other aspects of Scottish history.
+- Visit the Culloden Battlefield blog – a behind-the-scenes look at Culloden Battlefield and other aspects of Scottish history

 - Read the Chaotic Scot travel blog – a look at Outlander locations near Inverness.

 Love history?
 Read our blog on these iconic historic Scottish events